Welcome to the Longview website

 Solving the Problem of Attrition

 Longview’s methodological interest was pursued first through a specially formed expert group and then through a successful proposal to ESRC for a three year research project under the “Survey Design and Measurement Initiative” on the theme of Solving the Problem of Attrition.
-With research leadership and coordination supplied by Harvey Goldstein and myself involved secondary analysis of longitudinal datasets in three universities (CLS, Institute of Education, ISER, University of Essex and University of Southampton/NatCen) to identify predictors of attrition under different conditions.
-The findings pointed to interviewee characteristics as a key target for intervention.
+With research leadership and coordination supplied by Harvey Goldstein and myself, the work involved secondary analysis of longitudinal datasets in three universities (CLS, Institute of Education, ISER, University of Essex and University of Southampton/NatCen) to identify predictors of attrition under different conditions.
+The findings pointed to interviewer characteristics as a key target for intervention.
 Secondary analysis was followed by a field experiment based on follow-up of respondents in one of the (cross-sectional) surveys in the NatCen Omnibus series.
-The experiment tested the effects on sample loss of different combinations of interview quality (as assessed by NatCen) with whether the repeat interview was with the same respondent, were tested.
-At the time of writing a paper reporting the results is being considered by a journal for publication.
+The experiment tested the effects on sample loss of different combinations of interview quality (as assessed by NatCen) with whether the repeat interview was carried out with the same interviewer, were tested.
+At the time of writing a paper reporting the results has been accepted by a journal for publication.

 In addition to conference presentations and papers, the main outcome of the research was a workshop in which senior representatives of leading survey research agencies discussed the findings and drew conclusions about improving field practice in a collaborative programme.
 Subsequent ESRC evaluation judged the research as ‘Very Good’.
 Bidding for the grant and managing it had to be handled through NatCen as a (Je-S) recognised recipient for Research Council funding, which brought home the difficulty an organisation like Longview had in attracting funds for independent research outside a partnership with a university or other recognised body like NatCen.